-As these benefits become more popular, and more customized, employers are wise to take caution: It’s possible that without a legally sound remote work policy, your well-intended efforts to improve working conditions can unexpectedly create big legal problems for you.
+Along with all the cautions about online scams and email phishing, another pitfall awaits: It’s possible that without a legally sound remote work policy, your efforts can unexpectedly create big legal problems for you.

 Creating an airtight policy